-Your Class Participation grade will be determined by how thoughtfully and constructively involved you are in any discussion or course related activities.
-This includes attending all scheduled class meetings, reading all assigned material in preparation for class, and considering
+Your Class Participation (CP) grade will be determined by how thoughtfully and constructively involved you are in any discussion or course related activities.
+This includes attending all scheduled class meetings, reading all assigned material in preparation for class, and considering all seed-questions meant for discussion.
+As a habit, you will need to be prepared to examine and reflect on all the poems, stories, and essays in class.
+In so doing, you will hone your skills as both a reader and writer.

-In order to earn a quality Workshop Participation grade, you are expected to provide specific and detailed notations (no smiley faces or check marks) on your peers' manuscript and a thorough and balanced written criticism.
+In order to earn a quality Workshop Participation (WP) grade, you are expected to provide specific and detailed notations (no smiley faces or check marks) on your peers' manuscript and a thorough and balanced written criticism.
 To keep your comments focused, divide your critique into two sections: What is working and What still needs work.
 A one or two sentence critique is simply inadequate.
 Each critique you write will be graded on how thoughtful and thorough the response is.
 Over the course of the semester, you will compose many critiques.
 Therefore, this component of the class will account for a significant portion of your grade.

-Reading Response of Local Literary Reading: 5%
+Reading Response to Local (or Virtual) Literary Reading: 5%

-You will be required to attend any public literary event in the area and write a 1-2 page singlespaced response detailing your impressions.
+You will be required to attend any public literary event in the area and write a 1-2 page response detailing your impressions.
 This assignment may be turned in at any point in the semester, though I do recommend that you complete it sooner rather than later.
 I will provide a list of readings as they are announced, but please feel free to seek out events on your own.
 With approval from the instructor, events outside the Wichita Falls area or non-reading events may be substituted.
 For instance, if you attend a play produced by the drama department you can compose a response to that play.